webmanager2009/webmanager20091/README.md

 - The point object must have methods double Point#distanceTo(Point point) - the method must calculate the distance between two points

 ---
+# Task № 3
+## Triangle
+Implement the Triangle class.
+The triangle must be described through points in the coordinate system.
+The triangle object must have methods:
+- boolean exists() - checks if the triangle exists or not
+- double area() - calculates the area of the triangle If triangle doesn't exist, you need to throw java.lang.IllegalStateException

+---